StuartMacKay/django-project-template/README.md

     docker compose up

-If you don't want to use the Makefile then there is a guide in the How-Tos section of the docs, "Using Virtualenv", which will take you through all the steps.
+If you don't want to use uv then there is a guide in the How-Tos section of the docs, "Using Virtualenv", which will take you through all the steps.